-gested by a number of sources.
+in 1927 stated: "I have played it with several pianists who have often played it with my great uncle, Joachim - half of them say he ended the trill, the others say he did not, so he obviously played it both ways."
+175 But a preference for the turn is suggested by a number of sources.
 Joachim was one of the initiators of Adolf Beyschlag's Die Ornamentik der Musik, in which Beyschlag, in his discussion of Beethoven's trills, gives this op.
-96 trill, as Fig. 69, with a turn, and writes: "In our opinion, all the trills from Figs. 62 to 70 and many others require a turn, although B. did not notate it."
-231 The strongest evidence for Joachim's practice, however, is his 1905 Violinschule, where a footnote in the section on ornaments refers to "the much-disputed theme of the Beethoven G major Sonata for piano and violin" followed by the explanation that the trill must have "a proper turn if the theme is not to forfeit its natural charm," and a music example: 232
+96 trill, as Fig. 69, with a turn, and writes: "In our opinion, all the trills from Figs. 62 to 70 and many others require a turn, although B. did not notate it."176 The strongest evidence for Joachim's practice, however, is his 1905 Violinschule, where a footnote in the section on ornaments refers to "the much-disputed theme of the Beethoven G major Sonata for piano and violin" followed by the explanation that the trill must have " a proper turn if the theme is not to forfeit its natural charm," and a music example: 177

 The matter of the trill beginning is equally unclear.
 By the late 19th century, following the instructions for a main-note start in the treatises of Hummel (1828), Spohr (1833), and Czerny (1839), there was no apparent doubt that it began on the main note, despite the vast majority of earlier 19th-century sources that specified an upper-auxiliary start as standard in such circumstances.
 In view of the overwhelming predominance of upper-auxiliary beginnings to trills specified in Carl Czerny's arrangements of Beethoven's 'Kreutzer' Sonata, made during the composer's lifetime, his earlier practice (as Beethoven's pupil) is quite clearly at odds with his later teaching.
-It is extremely likely that Beethoven expected the trills to start from the upper auxiliary, in the manner described by Leopold Mozart, when, after giving examples where the trill begins with a long appoggiatura, he wrote: "If, however, a passage begins with a trill, the appoggiatura will hardly be heard, and it is in such cases nothing more than a strong initiation of the trill."
-233
+It is extremely likely that Beethoven expected the trills to start from the upper auxiliary, in the manner described by Leopold Mozart, when, after giving examples where the trill begins with a long appoggiatura, he wrote: "If, however, a passage begins with a trill, the appoggiatura will harded., 1908, p.

-231 Adolf Beyschlag: Die Ornamentik der Musik (Leipzig, 1907), 2nd ed., 1908, p.
 219 (Fig. 69 on p.
 218).
 "Unserer Ansicht nach verlangen alle Triller von Fig. 62 bis 70 und viele andere einen Nachschlag, obschon B. denselben nicht ausnotiert hat."
-For further contextualisation of Joachim's attitude see Gebauer: Der Klassikervortrag, pp. 379ff.
+For further contextualisation of Joachim's attitude see Gebauer: Der "Klassikervortrag", pp. 379ff.